-How to Get Into Princeton: Admissions Data & Strategies
+How to Get Into Princeton: Acceptance Rate & Strategies

-Tom Cruise’s iconic Princeton University interview in the ‘80’s classic Risky Business leads his character, Joel Goodson, to receive an against-all-odds letter of acceptance.
-Back in 1983 when the film debuted, the acceptance rate into the New Jersey Ivy was a comparatively unintimidating 20%.
-Today, the acceptance rate is roughly one-quarter that figure, rendering brash, profanity-laced alumni interviews in the middle of a high school party even less likely to lead to a real-life Princeton acceptance letter.
+Tom Cruise’s iconic Princeton University interview in the ’80s classic Risky Business leads his character, Joel Goodson, to receive an against-all-odds letter of acceptance.
+Back in 1983 when the film debuted, the Princeton University acceptance rate was a comparatively unintimidating 20%.
+Today, the acceptance rate is roughly one-fifth that figure, rendering brash, profanity-laced alumni interviews in the middle of a high school party even less likely to lead to a real-life Princeton acceptance letter.
 The matter of how to get into Princeton does not hold a simple answer.

-In 2020, every wanna-be Tiger boasts amazing academic credentials (candidates with a perfect 4.0 are only accepted at an 8.1% clip) and often equally impressive achievements outside of the classroom.
-So, what separates those that get in versus those that get rejected?
-The intent of this article is to give those considering applying to Princeton University:
+In 2023-24, every wanna-be Tiger boasts amazing academic credentials (candidates with a perfect unweighted 4.0 are historically only accepted at an 8.0% clip) and often equally impressive achievements outside of the classroom.
+So, what separates those that get in from those that get rejected?
+The intent of this article is to give those considering applying to Princeton University an understanding of:

-- SAT, GPA, and class rank of accepted Princeton applicants
+- SAT, ACT, GPA, and class rank of accepted Princeton applicants

 - How to stand out on your Princeton application